 I joined Gilbert + Tobin in 1998, planning to stay for two years, get some good broad transactional experience, and then find an in-house role.
 Which is what I did, only 14 years later than planned.

-What is it about corporate transactions that appeals to you?
+Q: What is it about corporate transactions that appeals to you?

-It’s difficult to define “corporate transactions” – such a broad array of work can fall under that banner, from highly regulated takeovers and schemes of arrangement, establishing joint ventures, share sales, asset sales and capital raising.
+A: It’s difficult to define “corporate transactions” – such a broad array of work can fall under that banner, from highly regulated takeovers and schemes of arrangement, establishing joint ventures, share sales, asset sales and capital raising.